 The related skills I think maybe covers: python-numpy, python-os, python-scipy, python-pillow, protocol buffers, tensorflow.

 Let’s get started on directory traversal script, this scrpit will do the directory traversal to your current directory, list all the file names or folder names, and select all the files end with .tfrecord.
 Return the list of names of the tfrecord files.
-File
+File1

 2